RaghadSemaih/Pet-Adoption-Website/README.md

 # Pet-Adoption-Website
-This project was developed by me and my team.
-The idea was to build a simple yet functional website for pet adoption we named it adaptly, where users can view and adopt pets.
+# Pet Adoption Website

+A collaborative web development project built to provide a simple and user-friendly platform for pet adoption.
+The website, **Adaptly**, allows users to browse available pets and submit adoption requests.

-Technologies Used:
+## Technologies Used

-HTML
+* HTML
-CSS
+* CSS
-JavaScript
+* JavaScript
-PHP
+* PHP
-MySQL
+* MySQL
-My Role: I was responsible for creating and designing the Home Page (index), connecting it to the database, and managing the backend database operations.
-This included:

-Fetching dynamic data from the database and displaying it on the homepage.
+## My Contributions

+As a member of the development team, I was responsible for:

+* Designing and developing the **Home Page (index)**.
+* Connecting the homepage to the MySQL database.
+* Fetching and displaying dynamic pet data using PHP.
-Writing PHP scripts for database interaction.
+* Writing PHP scripts for database interactions.
-Designing and maintaining the structure of the database.
+* Designing and maintaining the database structure.

-This project helped me gain hands-on experience in front-end and back-end integration, as well as working in a team to complete a real-world web system.
+## Project Highlights

+* Dynamic content retrieved from a MySQL database.
+* Responsive and user-friendly homepage.
+* Integration between front-end and back-end components.
+* Collaborative development using teamwork and task distribution.

+## What I Learned

+Through this project, I gained practical experience in:

+* Front-end and back-end integration.
+* PHP and MySQL database development.
+* Dynamic web content generation.
+* Team collaboration and software development workflow.